tombee/conductor/docs/faq.md

 ### How do I run workflows automatically?

-Use **daemon mode** to run workflows on a schedule or via webhooks:
+Use **controller mode** to run workflows on a schedule or via webhooks:

 ```bash
 conductor daemon
 ```

-Configure schedules in `conductord.yaml`:
+Configure schedules in `conductor.yaml`:

 ```conductor
 schedules: